 Titans Pro Bowler on loss to Jags: 'We got our a** kicked ...
 Jon Robinson is not out there playing'

+Titans Pro Bowler on loss to Jags: 'We got our ass kicked ...
+Jon Robinson is not out there playing'

-The Tennessee Titans needed to come out strong in Week 14 after dropping their last two games.
-If firing general manager Jon Robinson was supposed to fire the team up, someone may need to re-think that strategy.
+The Tennessee Titans needed to come out strong in Week 14 after dropping their past two games.
+If firing general manager Jon Robinson was supposed to fire up the team, someone may need to re-think that strategy.

 The Titans delivered one of the most disappointing losses of the week Sunday, falling to the Jacksonville Jaguars 36-22.
-With the loss, the Titans fell to 7-6 on the season.
-The team has lost three straight games, though still leads the AFC South.
+With the defeat, the Titans fell to 7-6 on the season.
+The team has lost three straight, though it still leads the AFC South.

 If that score looks lopsided and embarrassing, well, you aren't the only one who feels that way.
 Titans defensive lineman Jeffery Simmons offered a blunt assessment of the team's performance Sunday, saying the Titans "got our ass kicked."